getsling/AppTemplate/recommendations.md

 This last test will actually fail, since `NSUInteger` 2 isn't equal to `int` 2.
 Quite annoying.

 ### [Expecta](https://github.com/specta/expecta)
-By using Expecta we can turn that test into something more readable:
+By using Expecta we can turn those tests into something more readable:

 ```objective-c
 - (void)testName {